ray-project/ray/doc/source/rllib-dev.rst

 Currently we support fully connected and convolutional TensorFlow policies on all algorithms:

-.. autofunction:: ray.rllib.models.FullyConnectedNetwork
+.. autoclass:: ray.rllib.models.FullyConnectedNetwork
-.. autofunction:: ray.rllib.models.ConvolutionalNetwork
+.. autoclass:: ray.rllib.models.ConvolutionalNetwork

 A3C also supports a TensorFlow LSTM policy.

-.. autofunction:: ray.rllib.models.LSTM
+.. autoclass:: ray.rllib.models.LSTM

 Observations are transformed by Preprocessors before used in the model: